agiledigital/serverless-sns-sqs-lambda/README.md

 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com) [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

 This is a Serverless Framework plugin for AWS lambda Functions.
-Currently, it is possible to subsribe directly to an SNS topic.
+Currently, it is possible to subscribe directly to an SNS topic.
 However, if you want to provide retry capability and error handling, you need to write a whole lot of boilerplate to add a Queue and a Dead Letter Queue between the Lambda and the SNS topic.
 This plugin allows you to define an sns subscriber with a `batchSize`